jimmieego/reading-notes/Design/Responsible-responsive-design.md

 ### `@supports` in CSS

 By passing any CSS property and value pair (e.g., `display: flex`) to the `@supports` rule, you can define entire style blocks to apply only in browsers that implement that CSS feature.

+### polyfills

+The decision to use a polyfill should be based on three main points:

+- how much the feature improves your audience’s user experience,
+- the cost to performance of including the polyfill in a page,
+- its ability to one day be removed seamlessly from your codebase.

+## Performance